scandum/fluxsort/README.md

 - [wolfsort](https://github.com/scandum/wolfsort) is a hybrid stable radixsort / fluxsort with improved performance on random data.
 It's mostly a proof of concept that only works on unsigned 32 bit integers.

 - [glidesort](https://github.com/orlp/glidesort) is a hybrid stable quicksort / timsort written in Rust.
-The timsort is enhanced with quadsort's branchless merge logic and powersort's optimization to run lengths.
+The timsort is enhanced with quadsort's bidirectional branchless merge logic.
 Partitioning is similar to fluxsort, except that it is bidirectional like a parity merge, writing to 4 instead of 2 memory regions.
 Similarly, the memory regions of the merge routine are increase from 2 to 4 through partitioning and conjoining quad merges.
-Reportedly, doing this gives a performance benefit on the most recent hardware, while decreasing performance on older hardware.
-Auxiliary memory use is reduced by up to `n / 8` for large arrays.
+Reportedly, doing this gives a performance benefit on the most recent hardware, while decreasing overall performance on older hardware as per my own experiments.
+Like fluxsort, pivot selection is branchless and pivot candidate selection is an approximation of the square root of the partition size for large arrays.
+Small array sorting has been sped up by using quadsort's branchless parity merges.

 Visualization
 -------------